Stephanevg/PSHTML/docs/Assets/Assets.md

 Simply create a folder called ```CompanyCore``` in the Assets folder of the PSHTML module root folder, and copy and paste the ```coreStyles.Css``` file in it.
 Use the ```Write-PSHTMLAsset``` cmdlet and tab through the ```-Name``` parameter values up until you find 'CompanyCore'.

-> The name of the folder is actually used under the hood to dynamically generate the different values that the ```-Name``` parameter from the ```Write-PSHTMLAsset``` cmdlet.
+> The name of the folder is actually used under the hood to dynamically generate the different values that the ```-Name``` parameter will allow you to tab through from the ```Write-PSHTMLAsset``` cmdlet.
 The ```-Type``` switch will allow to filter either on only CSS files (Styles) or on .JS files (Script).
 If more then one file is present in the folder, but no type nor name is speicified, then all will be rendered.

-Use it like this to use it
+Use it like below in order to add a reference to your custom script.

 ```powershell
 html {